jsmeets2k/qedtool/README.md

 [![DOI](http://img.shields.io/badge/arXiv%20preprint%20-DOI-lightblue.svg)](https://arxiv.org/)

-The `examples/` directory contains Jupyter notebooks with examples as presented in our paper; from defining vectors and particles, to complete scattering processes.
+The `examples/` directory contains Jupyter notebooks with examples as presented in our paper; from defining and performing operations vectors, spinors, and particles, to complete scattering processes.
 If you find `qedtool` useful in your research, please cite our paper.

 ### Installation